balaji-2021/Capstone2/README.md

 <a href="https://www.kaggle.com/omermetinn/tweets-about-the-top-companies-from-2015-to-2020" target="_blank">Kaggle</a>

-The pricing data about these stocks that included closing price, high, low, daily volume was obtained from
+The pricing data about these stocks that included closing price, high, low, daily volume was obtained from yahoo finance.

-<a href="https://www.finance.yahoo.com/" target="_blank">yahoo finance</a>

 ### Method